-- To provide you with the knowledge, the understanding and the insight to better manage problems for yourself
+- Provide the understanding and insight to better manage problems and/or pain independently

-- To utilise a breadth of osteopathic manual techniques and manipulative care where indicated, appropriately, evidentially and selectively
+- Manual treatment techniques and manipulative care only where or when indicated, appropriately, evidentially and highly selectively

-- To assure you of professional engagement with other medical and healthcare professionals, as well as with various institutions (ACC, Insurance) together with the implementation of any necessary imaging or investigation
+- Engage with other medical and healthcare professionals, as well as with various institutions (ACC, Insurance) to assist you

-To MAKE AN APPOINTMENT please use the Contact Us link on this site
+To MAKE AN APPOINTMENT please use the Contact Us page on this site

-Dr McGrath arrived in Dunedin in 1991 and founded Dunedin Osteopathic Clinic.
-After twenty years of practice in central Dunedin, Christopher moved out to East Taieri to continue office practice in the more relaxed rural settings of the Taieri, and West Otago Health in Tapanui.
+Dr McGrath arrived in Dunedin in 1991 from the UK, and founded Dunedin Osteopathic Clinic.
+After twenty years of practice in central Dunedin and at Gore Hospital in Southland, Christopher moved out to East Taieri to continue office practice in the more relaxed rural setting of the Taieri, and moved to West Otago Health in Tapanui.

-As a long serving member of the ACC Expert Panel that developed the New Zealand acute low back pain management guidelines, Christopher brings a deep understanding of rational best practice in the musculoskeletal domain.
-With greater than 30 years of osteopathic clinical practice in NZ, UK and Australia, blended with research experience in anatomy, biomechanics and an all important focus on evidence-based practice, he is unique among NZ and Australian osteopaths in holding doctoral (PhD) and master (MSc) degrees (Anatomy) from the Otago University School of Medical Sciences in addition to postgraduate diplomas in Occupational Health Practice (Otago) and in Biomechanics (Bioengineering Unit, Strathclyde University, Glasgow).
+A long serving member of the ACC Expert Panel that developed the New Zealand Acute Low Back Pain Management Guidelines, Christopher brings a deep understanding of rational best practice in the musculoskeletal domain.
+With greater than 30 years of clinical practice in NZ, UK and Australia, blended with research experience in anatomy, biomechanics and an all important focus on evidence-based practice, he is unique among NZ and Australian osteopaths in holding doctoral (PhD) and master (MSc) degrees (Anatomy) from the Otago University School of Medical Sciences in addition to postgraduate diplomas in Occupational Health Practice (Otago) and in Biomechanics (Bioengineering Unit, Strathclyde University, Glasgow).